Critical Deadline & Choice

 (1.5% × High-3 × first 5 yrs) + (1.75% × High-3 × next 5 yrs) + (2% × High-3 × remaining yrs)

-If retiring under DSR before age 55, your calculated basic annuity is permanently reduced by 2% for each full year you are under age 55 (prorated monthly at 1/6th of 1% per month).
+- CSRS Employees: If retiring under DSR before age 55, your calculated basic annuity is permanently reduced by one-sixth of one percent for each full month (which is 2% for each full year) you are under age 55.
+This reduction does not disappear when you reach age 55.

 DSR Eligibility & Annuity Calculator (Estimate)

-Check potential DSR eligibility and estimate your annuity, including the age reduction.
+Check potential DSR eligibility and estimate your annuity, including any applicable age reduction.

 DSR Application Process